bmguillo/IAM_Tutorial/README.md

 - Think about the platform and infrastructure resources(users & services) you will use for this project<br>
 - Think about the region(s) you will deploy the environment/services<br>
 - Think about the users who will need various levels of access to work on this project & their responsibilities<br>
 - Think about DevOps architecture patterns, delivery & sample environments you will need such as: development, testing,                                                                             staging, production<br>
+- If you do not already have an appropriate DevOps pipeline style organization/naming convention for CF services, it is                             recommended when setting up IAM.
+   * CF space to RG replacement/mapping: projectname-dev-CF --> projectname-dev-RG
+   * projectname-dev-RG, projectname-testing-RG, projectname-staging-RG, projectname-production-RG
+   * this will ensure isolation so no mistaken what environment the users are working in
+   * access groups: devs(users only have access to dev resources), operators(users only have access to prod resources),                                           testers(users only have access to test resources), but you can assign a user to multiple access groups
+- Report issues with PUP and specifically there is an issue with missing migration icons for some services like Cloudant:      https://github.ibm.com/Bluemix/core-dev/issues/7651

 ### Migration Path Order(Recommended):<br>
 - Lite instances/services(if you are on the Lite plan, you will have only one default RG called “default”)